 Political scientist.

-Our conference is attended by high school students and university students.
+Our conference is attended by high school and university students.
 During the conference, you can ask participants questions, take part in discussions, and answer questions.

 Teacher:

-Questionnaire questions:
+Survey questions:

 Question